Success from the Start

 Solar cooking requires the following elements:

-Your cooker will use one or more reflectors to collect sunlight and direct that light to the cooking area.
+Your cooker will use reflectors to collect sunlight and direct that light to the cooking area.
 The more reflectors, the better.
-The All Season Solar Cooker Camper uses multiple reflectors that amplify the sun by 3.5.
+The All Season Solar Cooker uses multiple reflectors that amplify the power of the sun by over 3 times.

 Absorption: